sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 As it turns out those three things uniquely solve the problem.
 Our critical region consists of the most *extreme values*, known as the **tails** of the distribution.
-This is illustrated in :numref:`fig-rejectionRegion1`.
+Thit is illustrated in :numref:`fig-rejectionRegion1`.
 If we want α = 0.05 then our critical regions correspond to *X* ≤ 40` and *X* ≥ 60.\ [#]_ That is, if the number of people saying “true” is between 41 and 59, then we should retain the null hypothesis.
 If the number is between 0